Skip to content

 AIRSPACE

-Temporary activity or restriction in a defined lateral and vertical area.
-Read radius, coordinates, surface, top altitude, and time.
+Temporary activity or restriction in a defined area.
+Read the coordinates, radius, floor, ceiling, and time window together.

 OBST